MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-record-reimburse-employee-expenses.md

 You post employees' expenses on the **General Journal** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journals**, and then choose the related link.
 2. Open the relevant general journal batch.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).
 3. On a new journal line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

     > [!NOTE]